IndiraMariya/IndiraMariya/README.md

 - 👋 Hi, I’m @IndiraMariya
-- 👀 I’m interested in ...
+- 👀 I’m interested in Cryptogrphy
-- 🌱 I’m currently learning Java, Web Development, and Python
+- 🌱 I’m currently learning Python, Rust, Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me ...
+- 📫 How to reach me: indira.mariya@gmail.com

 <!---
 IndiraMariya/IndiraMariya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.